Top Opendoor Competitors: Find the Best iBuyer for Your Home

 However, this convenience comes with a higher-than-average 7% service fee,[3] and customers are responsible for covering Homeward’s carrying costs (ongoing mortgage payments, utilities, maintenance, repairs, taxes, etc.) until the old property sells.
 You’ll also be responsible for realtor fees, closing costs, and repair credits requested from the buyer.

-Opendoor vs. Homeward: Opendoor charges lower fees and has a simpler process than Homeward, but Homeward’s model could potentially help you sell for closer to full market value.
+Opendoor vs. Homeward: Opendoor charges lower fees and has a simpler process than Homeward, while Homeward’s model could potentially help you sell for closer to full market value — although the second payout isn't guaranteed.

 Orchard: Get an equity advance to secure your next house